Space

 Where do meteorites come from?

 Most meteorites are fragments that have broken away when two asteroids collide.
-A small proportion of meteorites also come from the Moon and Mars.
+Meteorites can also come from comets and a rare few come from the Moon and Mars.

 How old are meteorites?